 Under our Corporate Governance Guidelines, the Nominating and Governance Committee seeks a wide array of skills, knowledge and diverse backgrounds and perspectives, and takes those into account when evaluating the composition of our Board of Directors.
-Our Board of Directors currently includes four women and one ethnic minority and directors ranging in age from 46 to 76.
-Our nominees for director include four women and two ethnic minorities and directors ranging in age from 46 to 74.
+Our Board of Directors currently includes four women, two ethnically diverse directors, and directors ranging in age from 47 to 75.
 In addition, each director contributes to the Board's overall diversity by providing a variety of perspectives based on distinct personal and professional experiences and backgrounds.
-We are committed to maintaining and enhancing the diversity of backgrounds and experiences of our board of directors and, in furtherance of this, the Board and the Nominating and Governance Committee conduct annual self-evaluations to assess their performance and effectiveness, including consideration of the array of skills, knowledge and diverse backgrounds and perspectives on the Board.
+We are committed to maintaining and enhancing the diversity of backgrounds and experiences of our board of directors and, in furtherance of this, the Board and the Nominating and Governance Committee conduct annual self-evaluations to assess their performance and effectiveness, including consideration of the array of skills, knowledge, and diverse backgrounds and perspectives on the Board.